fbpx

 Frank Reich, Indianapolis Colts, $9 million

 Despite not being their first choice to become the franchise’s head coach (Josh McDaniels), the Indianapolis Colts were happy to land on Frank Reich after the former NFL QB helped lead the Philadelphia Eagles to their first Super Bowl victory in franchise history.
 After coaching the Colts to the playoffs in two of his five seasons at the helm, Indianapolis fired Reich after a 3-5-1 start in 2022.
-He has since landed with the Carolina Panthers.
+He then landed with the Carolina Panthers at an unknown salary but was quickly fired after a 1-10 start.

 Matt Rhule, Carolina Panthers, $8.8 million

 Carolina Panthers owner David Tepper gave Matt Rhule an enticing seven-year, $62 million contract offer he couldn’t refuse.
 He made it through parts of just three seasons before being fired after an 11-27 start to his career.
-Rhule has since taken a job coaching the Nebraska Cornhuskers.
+Rhule has since taken a job coaching the Nebraska Cornhuskers, where he’s earning $5.5 million in 2023.